 Remember: It’s great for Girl Scouts to have opportunities like the Girl Scout Cookie Program to earn funds that help them fulfill their goals.
 As a volunteer, try to help girls balance the money earning they do with opportunities to enjoy other activities that have less emphasis on earning and spending money.
 Take Action projects, for example, may not always require girls to spend a lot of money!

-As with other Girl Scout activities, girls build their financial and sales savvy as they get older.
-Every girl will be different, but here are some examples of the abilities and opportunities for progression of girls at each grade level.
+Girl Scouts build their financial and sales savvy as they grow in Girl Scouting.
+Each person learns a little differently, but below are some examples of opportunities for Girl Scouts' progression at each grade level.

 Girl Scout Daisies |